 When reviewing applications the Trustees will assess against the following criteria:

 a.
-This should clearly describe the proposed activity using clear and concise language throughout and include a summary of the proposal (maximum of 200 words).
-This summary should be clearly understandable for a non-specialist audience and, if awarded a grant, will be shown on this website.
+The proposed activity should be described using clear and concise language throughout and include a summary of the proposal (maximum of 200 words).
+This summary should be clearly understandable to a non-specialist audience and, if awarded a grant, will be published on this website.

 b.
-It should clearly explain how the proposed outcomes will be communicated e.g. publications planned, talks given, blogs or newsletter articles written.
+Proposed project outputs should be clearly explained e.g. publications planned, talks proposed, blogs or newsletter articles written.

 c.
 It should provide any technical detail needed to explain the proposal.